History & Staff

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Wilhelm's, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.

 Malory Wolf has been serving families through funeral directing and embalming since 2013.
 Born and raised in Atlanta, GA, Malory received her degree in Funeral Science from Gupton-Jones College of Funeral Service.
-She then came to Portland, OR, to pursue her career and continue helping families in their time of need.
-When she has free time, Malory enjoys camping, hiking, knitting, and spending leisure time at home with her partner and two dogs.
+She then came to Portland, OR, to pursue her career, to further her knowledge of funeral service, and to continue helping families in their time of need.
+When she has free time, Malory enjoys hiking, watching scary movies, cooking, knitting, volunteering, and spending leisure time at home with her dog.

 Patti has lived in Portland, Oregon all her life, graduating from Centennial High, in Gresham.
 She started her working career has a Certified Nurse’s Aide.
 Being a single parent, she decided to return to school, attending Mt Hood Community College, earning her Associate’s Degree in 1993, specializing in medical office.
 She started her Funeral/Cemetery career in 1996 as a Clerk and then became an Administrative Assistant.
 Having compassion for the funeral and cemetery business, she made the decision in 2012 to become a Funeral Director.